voryx/Thruway/README.md

 Here are some [examples] (https://github.com/tavendo/AutobahnJS#show-me-some-code)

-Here's a [plunker](http://plnkr.co/edit/8vcBDUzIhp48JtuTGIaj?p=info) that will allow you to run some tests against a local server
+Here's a [plunker](http://plnkr.co/edit/8vcBDUzIhp48JtuTGIaj?p=info) that will allow you to run some tests against a local router

 For AngularJS on the frontend, use the [Angular WAMP](https://github.com/voryx/angular-wamp) wrapper.